CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 var cartographicOfFeature = positionArray.subarray(batchId * numberOfComponents, batchId * numberOfComponents + numberOfComponents); // Using subarray creates a view into the array, and not a new array.
 ```

-## Batch Table Hierarchy
+## Batch table hierarchy

 The standard batch table is suitable for datasets composed of features with the same sets of properties.
-However some datasets have more complex metadata structures such as feature types or feature hierarchies that are not easy to represent as parallel arrays of properties.
+However, some datasets have more complex metadata structures such as feature types or feature hierarchies that are not easy to represent as parallel arrays of properties.
 The batch table hierarchy provides more flexibility for these cases.

 ### Motivation

 Consider a tile whose features fit into multiple categories that do not share the same properties.
 A parking lot tile may have three types of features: cars, lamp posts, and trees.

-With the standard batch table, this might look like:
+With the standard batch table, this might look like the following:

 ```json
 {